How To #31: 7 Steps To Secure The Right Influencer To Post For Your Brand

 So What Celebs Do Social?

-Our agency works with new celebrities and productions every week as brand needs are extremely diverse and often seeking niche specific hobbies and likes from celebrities.
+Our agency works with new celebrities and productions every week as brand needs are extremely diverse and often seeking niche-specific hobbies and likes from celebrities.
 There are hundreds and hundreds of celebrities out there, and so many brands who want to partner with them, but the overlap is not as high as you may think.
 Brand managers are pretty specific about creating niche partnerships with social posting.

 We have favorites where it comes to the talent agents and managers where we often work with more than specific celebrities.
 Some management firms, like all businesses, have more integrity than others.
-But overall, we have access to everyone through relationships established over the last two decades, whether for social posts, comprehensive endorsement campaigns or on screen brand partnerships.
-This enables us to match make a brand to the perfect celebrity for their needs.
+But overall, we have access to everyone through relationships established over the last two decades, whether for social posts, comprehensive endorsement campaigns, or on-screen brand partnerships.
+This enables us to match-make a brand to the perfect celebrity for their needs.

 So How Much Does It Cost For A Post?

 There is no magic number or rate card.
 At least not yet.
-And having a budget $ in mind will save you and your agency endless hours, so you can quickly focus on who truly is an option.
+Having a budget $ in mind will save you and your agency endless hours, so you can quickly focus on who truly is an option.
 Know your cap.
 Incentivize your agency monetarily if they can get the dollars lower range.
 Come up with a game plan so you are not simply an open wallet.
 But be realistic too.
 Brands ARE paying for these posts.
 There is a high perceived value.

 Most social campaigns fall in the $10k to $150k range for a celebrity social influencer who does not have MILLIONS and MILLIONS (we are talking Kardashians here) of fans.
 If they do have those numbers, then expect $250k+ per post.
-For celebrities - those A-lister types - the fees are often in the low to mid 6 figure range - and they typically won't consider just one post and want more of a 'campaign.'
+For celebrities - those A-lister types - the fees are often in the low to mid-six-figure range - and they typically won't consider just one post and want more of a 'campaign.'

-Check out this pricing guide for product placement, because quite frankly... sometimes you can get a lot more exposure for a lot less cost than working with a celebrity from TV or film:How Much Does Product Placement Cost
+Check out this pricing guide for product placement, because quite frankly... sometimes you can get a lot more exposure for a lot less cost than working with a celebrity from TV or film: How Much Does Product Placement Cost

 New Call-to-action